 - Trying to eat up what we have before buying a bunch of stuff, grains and all.
 Freezer too!
 That's going to be hard because I like fresh produce, but it's one of my new missions... no one ever said going through our house would be quick work.

-not lend well to our food impulses ("I feel like eating breakfast tonight!
+- Formulate a plan!
+A menu is a novel idea.
+But better than a menu is to understand the way our family eats.
+We don't do well with a menu because it does not lend well to our food impulses ("I feel like eating breakfast tonight!
 But we didn't put it on the menu.
 Dang." this scenario does NOT work for us).
 Which is why we end up with so much food.
 I need to find a way to work on this.

 - Actually sticking with a plan when I go into the grocery store and not impulse buying